 Partners Center for Connected Health is employing mobile health to reach new and different patient populations, leveraging technology that is already a part of everyday life—cell phones and texting.
 This includes pregnant women and patients with skin conditions.

 Partners HealthCare was one of the earliest adopters of health information technology in the nation, including electronic medical records, e-prescribing, and our patient portal, Patient Gateway.
-Hear more about our efforts from a video with Cynthia Bero, Corporate Director of Information Systems for Partners Community Healthcare, Inc.
+Hear more about our efforts from a video with Cynthia Bero, Corporate Director of Information Systems for Partners Community Physicians Organization.

 Virtual medicine provides a way for patients to communicate with their primary care physicians from home using a computer, video, and remote monitoring services.
 In this video, Ronald Dixon, MD, Director of the Virtual Practice Project, explains how he's used virtual medicine to improve patient satisfaction and care.

-The Partners TeleStroke Center connects remote hospitals with stroke experts at Massachsetts General Hospital and Brigham and Women's Hospital who can help diagnose a patient's stroke through the use of video monitoring technology.
+The Partners TeleStroke Center connects remote hospitals with stroke experts at Massachusetts General Hospital and Brigham and Women's Hospital who can help diagnose a patient's stroke through the use of video monitoring technology.